Using profiles with Compose

 Both commands stop and remove services with the debug

-profile.
-In the following compose.yml
+profile and services without a profile.
+In the following compose.yaml

 file, this stops the services db